 Lulu and Georgia — Cabin Rug

-In this Lulu and Georgia collaboration with American fashion designer Jenni Kayne, chevron stripes create interlocking diamonds, a bold pattern rendered warm by Kayne’s choice of creamy neutral hues for the hand-knotted wool rug.
+In this Lulu and Georgia collaboration with American fashion brand Jenni Kayne, chevron stripes create interlocking diamonds, a bold pattern rendered warm by a choice of creamy neutral hues for the hand-knotted wool rug.